 You might wonder what is in this recipe.
 It is very simple: you use mayonnaise, chopped white onion, pickle relish, and chopped carrots.

-Red Lobster Tartar Sauce Recipe Ingredients
+Red Lobster Tartar Sauce recipe ingredients

-Here’s a list of what you need:
+Here’s a list of what you need: (get the exact quantities and instructions on the recipe card.)

-- Carrot
+- Carrot – fresh carrots only

-How to Make Red Lobster Tartar Sauce
+How to Make Red Lobster Tartar Sauce from scratch

 - Put all the ingredients in a bowl.